Korean Jindo Breed Summary

 Intelligent, Stubborn, Gentle, Calm and Faithful

-They are so respected in Korea, that anyone visiting JIindo, is greeted with a large doggy statue to commemorate the prized breed!
-They were originally bred as hunting doggies, though the American Kennel Club class them as Non-Sporting as they do not require that much exercise.
+They are so respected in Korea, that anyone visiting JIindo, is greeted with a large dog statue to commemorate the prized breed.

 Fun Fact: They are often likened to Akita's due to their independent nature!